 - also Hell-gate, "the entrance to Hell," Old English hellegat; see hell + gate (n.).

 - "naughty child or person," 1846, American English, altered (by association with Hell) from Scottish/northern England dialectal hallion "worthless fellow, scamp" (1786), a word of unknown origin.

 - hellish (adj.)

 - 1520s, from hell + -ish.
 Related: Hellishly; hellishness.
 Earlier in same sense were helli "helly" (late 12c.); hellen "hellish, infernal" (c.
-1200), with -en (2); and Old English hellic.
+1200), with -en (2); and Old English hellic and hellcund.

-- 1883, alteration of hallo, itself an alteration of holla, hollo, a shout to attract attention, which seems to go back to at least c.
+- greeting between persons meeting, 1883, alteration of hallo, itself an alteration of holla, hollo, a shout to attract attention, which seems to go back at least to c.
 1400.
 Perhaps from holla! "stop, cease."
 OED cites Old High German hala, hola, emphatic imperative of halon, holon "to fetch," "used especially in hailing a ferryman."
-Fowler lists halloo, hallo, halloa, halloo, hello, hillo, hilloa, holla, holler, hollo, holloa, hollow, hullo, and writes, "The multiplicity of forms is bewildering ...."
+Fowler in the 1920s listed halloo, hallo, halloa, halloo, hello, hillo, hilloa, holla, holler, hollo, holloa, hollow, hullo, and writes, "The multiplicity of forms is bewildering ...."